 General Fund - Given the grant-making nature of the Charity, the Trustees consider that it is prudent to maintain a reserve equal to the expected governance and support costs (less depreciation) as this will enable the Charity's office to function and meet employment obligations.
-This reserve stood at £153,850 as at 1 April 2021 and a transfer of £3,350 was made at the year-end in order to meet the forecast requirement of £157,200 in 2022/23.
+This reserve stood at £157,200 as at 1 April 2022 and a transfer of £15,010 was made at the year-end in order to meet the forecast requirement of £172,210 in 2023/24.

 Grant making reserve - The second requirement is to hold sufficient funds to allow the Charity to release general grants as they are approved and meet its commitments for the student and heating grants during the autumn and winter periods.
-Although the Charity's income can be forecast, it is not received at a constant level throughout the year.
-It is therefore considered necessary to hold a reserve within the Restricted Income Fund of an amount equal to one guarter of the projected annual grants.
-This was set at £140,000 for 2021/22.
+It is therefore considered necessary to hold a reserve within the Restricted Income Fund of an amount equal to one quarter of the projected annual grants.
+This was set at £170,000 for 2022/23.

-The balance in the Restricted Income Fund remained relatively static, ending the year at £376,066.
-The reserve requirement detailed above was therefore maintained although this will be increased to £170,000 for 2022/23.
-Allocations were also made from this fund to cover grants relating to the pandemic. £30,380 of funding was issued in this manner and the COVID fund balance ended the year at £18,365.
+The balance in the Restricted Income Fund ended the year at £371,299 prior to transfers noted below.
+The reserve requirement detailed above was therefore maintained although it will be increased to £190,000 for 2023/24.
+Within this fund, a designation had been made to cover grants relating to the pandemic and since it started, grants totalling £36,835 have been made.
+As the pandemic has abated and only £200 was issued from the fund this year, the designation has been removed and the remaining reserve of £18,165 released to the Restricted Income Fund.